mongodb/mongo-efcore-provider/CONTRIBUTING.md

-## Contributing to the EF Core provider
+## Contributing to the Mongo EF Core Provider

 ### Bugfixes